ST IVES. NORTHERN SUBURBS A & H SOC INC

-There was no excuse to go hungry -- the food area was impressive offering a wide selection from the offerings of the Country Women’s Association Kiosk to food from around the world including Turkish gozleme, pizzas, European sausages, doner kebabs, cheese plates, hamburgers, noodles, pizzas, pies, cakes, ice creams and more.
+There will be lots of food available all day ranging from the offerings of the Country Women’s Association Kiosk to food from around the world including Turkish gozleme, pizzas, European sausages, doner kebabs, cheese plates, hamburgers, noodles, pizzas, pies, cakes, ice creams and more.

 For more information about the show visit www.stivesshow.com.au.